 Through participating in Poetry Out Loud, students gain a deep understanding and appreciation of great poetry.
 In addition, each state winner receives $200 and an all-expenses-paid trip with an adult chaperone to Washington, D.C., to compete in the national finals.
 The state winner’s school library receives $500 for the purchase of poetry books.
 The state runner-up receives $100 and the school receives $200 to buy poetry books.
 A total of $50,000 in awards and school stipends is awarded annually at the national finals.

 “Poetry Out Loud has really opened my eyes to the world of poetry, both classical and modern.
 Before the competition I hardly read poetry at all, and now I read it all the time and that has become a favorite pastime of mine.
 Through the competition I have also met a lot of amazing people and have made awesome friends who I am still keeping in touch with!”
 Casey Goggin, 2013 N.C.
 Poetry Out Loud Winner, Pinecrest High School, Moore County.

 Participation in Poetry Out Loud is free.
 Teacher materials are provided at no charge to all participating teachers.
 However, district winners and their chaperones are responsible for their own transportation, food and lodging costs to the N.C.
 Poetry Out Loud statewide finals in Greensboro.

 What do I have to do?

-1. Register your school to participate by Friday, Oct.
-18, 2013.
-Teacher materials will be mailed to all participating teachers at your school no later than Friday, November 1, 2013.
+1. Register your school to participate by Friday, October 9, 2015.
+Teacher materials will be mailed to all participating teachers at your school no later than early November.

 2. Prepare students and hold classroom competitions (check the NEA’s Poetry Out Loud website for details on how to hold competitions).